marekceglowski/DiscordGroupCritter/README.md

 Commands:

 - `!add <text>` - adds a new submission to the group crit queue
-- `!addskip <text>` - adds a new submission with status 'skip' so it's not in the livestream queue
+- `!add no-live-crit <text>` - adds a new submission with status 'skip' so it's not in the livestream queue
 - `!count` - counts the number of submissions currently in the queue
 - `!crit random` - sends you a random submission from the queue to critique (always returns a submission you haven't reviewed)
 - `!crit next` - sends you the next submission from the the queue to critique (doesn't shift the queue position, useful if you want to do them in order)